yushasama/koishiteru/public/comp/writeups_md/greedy_vi.md

 ## **6) Templates**

-Got it — here’s a clean, ready-to-paste version that fits your blog tone and keeps it sharp and technical:

----

 ### **Rule of Thumb: Bit Math**

 Why does our bit logic uses `uint64_t` and not `long long`?